riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Labels.md

 ___Edit Label___

-`To Edit labels , you must follow the following steps`
+`To Edit labels ,you must follow the following steps `

 1. Go to the labels page
 2. Choose a label from the list and click on the edit button